Retained Surgical Instrument Compensation Claims

 It could cause a number of problems for a patient.
 Pain and infection are complications of retained foreign objects post-procedure.
 More serious problems can occur, including sepsis and organ failure.

 When a second procedure is necessary to remove the foreign object, this prolongs recovery time.

 It does not matter what size the retained foreign object is, or its potential to cause harm, it will still be classified as a Never Event.

 Not all items used during an operation are subject to formal counting.
 Those inserted any time before the procedure (where they will be removed during the procedure), are not counted.
 Others intentionally left in place, with removal planned for a later date, are noted on the patient's records.

-Sometimes items are known to be missing prior to the completion of the procedure and may be within the patient (e.g. screw or drill fragments).
+Sometimes items are known to be missing prior to the completion of the procedure and maybe within the patient (e.g. screw or drill fragments).
 Further action to locate and retrieve them may be impossible or more damaging to the patient, so they are left in place, the patient informed and the items recorded.

-Is this grounds for a clinical negligence claim?
+Are there grounds for a clinical negligence claim?